Jared-Willemsen/Project_Library/README.md

 # The_Library
-> This is library management system
+> A library management system in Mysql Database and Python.

 ## Description
 An application with a graphical interface that automates the entire process of managing the library, making it efficient and convenient for the library staff and users.
 The system provides an easy way to manage books, borrowers, and library staff.